-- B 3.41.
+- B 3.43.
 After the completion of each annual election cycle, the Elections and Resolutions Committee shall prepare a detailed written report.
 The report shall be presented by the Chair of the Elections and Resolutions Committee to the National Executive Committee at its regular meeting in January.
-The report shall include a summary of the activities lead by the Elections and Resolutions Committee over the election year as well as: - a) the number of nominations received, by position sought, per bargaining unit under By-law 3.4; - b) the number of candidates per bargaining unit by position sought who were rejected for failure to comply with the requirements contained in the Constitution and By-laws; - c) the reasons why each candidate was rejected; - d) a summary of any challenges encountered during the election cycle; and - e) recommendations to ensure these challenges are addressed in the subsequent election year cycle.
+The report shall include a summary of the activities lead by the Elections and Resolutions Committee over the election year as well as: - a) the number of nominations received, by position sought, per bargaining unit under By-law 3.5; - b) the number of candidates per bargaining unit by position sought who were rejected for failure to comply with the requirements contained in the Constitution and By-laws; - c) the reasons why each candidate was rejected; - d) any resolutions received; - e) any resolutions deemed inadmissible or amended, and the reasons for amendment or inadmissibility; - f) a summary of any challenges encountered during the election cycle; and - g) recommendations to ensure these challenges are addressed in the subsequent election year cycle.